qishe-nlp/plaintext-analyzer/apidocs/source/index.rst

-.. plaintext_analyzer documentation master file, created by sphinx-quickstart on Sat Apr  3 17:16:00 2021.
+.. plaintext-analyzer documentation master file, created by sphinx-quickstart on Mon May 15 12:18:39 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to plaintext_analyzer's documentation!
+Welcome to plaintext-analyzer's documentation!
 ==============================================

 .. toctree::